sungeunanlee/cambrad3.github.io/index.md

 The following sections show the results of each clustering method used.
 We then provide an evaluation of the 4 clustering methods.

 #### Kmeans

+For K-means we initialized centers 25 times and picked the clustering that minimized within cluster distances and maximized between cluster distances.
+The graph below depicts the 6 resulting clusters. **Hall of Fame players with amazing rookie seasons**, such as **Allen Iverson**, were clustered in the upper right portion of the graph, while **less accomplished players** such as **Vitaly Potapenko** appeared in the bottom left of the graph.
+The players listed in the center of their clusters represent the players closest to their cluster’s mean.

 <img src="https://www.dropbox.com/s/pqkji8p20l35waz/kmeansplot.png?raw=1">

+#### Comparison of rookie players to seasoned players

+To compare rookie players from the 2018 season to players with 10+ years in the league, we used the seasoned player’s rookie LDA model to get component values for 2018 rookie players in 2018.
+We then plotted rookie players on a line, on the y axis, at this value.

+In the plot above, for example, **Luka Dončić**, has a LDA component value from the seasoned rookie LDA model of 4.73, highest among 2018 rookies.
+If Luka plays for 10+ years in the league, his career metric would be plotted along the gray line.
+Although, it is possible for him to end up in the blue, black, or orange cluster (unlikely because no player with his rookie performance has before been included in these clusters), **Luka will most likely be included in the pink cluster (where many greats of the game are located)**.

 #### GMM

 <img src="https://www.dropbox.com/s/xgdr3421y2ovesq/gmmplot.png?raw=1">

 #### DBSCAN